Mera Peak Climb

 Mera Peak (6, 461 meters, 21,198 feet) is the highest trekking peak in the world!
-Only the last part of the peak needs little climbing experience which we teach you during our training.
-From the top you can see five highest peaks in the world, Mount Everest, Cho Oyu, Lhotse, Makalu and Kanchenjunga.
-Apart from the five highest mountains, you can see many other Himalayan peaks.
-You will walk on high altitude glacier for two days to reach the Summit which gives the out of the box experience.
-Mera peak summit is not technical but required really good fitness level to conqueror it.
-Climbing Mera peak is easy and required a good endurance level.
-Trek till Mera peak is really beautiful and goes through high Himalaya and gives a sense of remoteness.
-Our itinerary designed to give you good success rate where you are acclimatising properly and reaching on the Summit.
-We summit Mera central in our trip.
+Only the last part of the peak needs a little climbing experience which we teach you during our training.
+From the top of the Mera peak climb, you can see the five highest peaks: Mount Everest, Cho Oyu, Lhotse, Makalu, and Kanchenjunga.
+Apart from the five highest mountains, you will witness many other Himalayan peaks.
+You will get to walk on high-altitude glaciers for two days to reach the Summit, which gives out of a box experience.
+Nepal Mera peak climb is not technical but requires a good fitness level to conquer it.
+To climb Mera peak Nepal is easy and requires a good endurance level.
+Mera peak climb is truly beautiful and goes through the high Himalayas and gives a sense of remoteness.
+Being one of the best Mera peak trekking companies, our itinerary is designed to give good acclimatizing time before reaching the Summit.

 - Airport pickups and drops.

 - Teahouse accommodation during the trek.

 - Tented accommodation during the Mera peak climb.

 - All meals (breakfast, lunch, and dinner) on the climbing day.